 5. A personal message with wrong information

-In conclusion, we have covered possible signs for a red team attack with ways to spot them and protect against them.
+In conclusion, we have covered possible signs for a social engineering attack with ways to spot them and protect against them.
 Some attacks may only show 1 or 2 of these signs, meaning they will be harder to spot, but the right training will make it easier.
-In short, be aware, stay alert, and question all assumptions.
+In short, be aware, stay alert and question all assumptions.

 Learn more about Risk Crew’s Social Engineering testing that includes real-world, simulated attacks against your first line of defence, which are your end-users.